 Based on the above, the directors have concluded that they can continue to adopt a going concern basis in preparing the company's annual report and accounts.
 This assessment has been made for a period of twelve months from the date of approving these financial statements.

-Financial Reporting Standard 102 - reduced disclosure exemptions the requirements of Section 7 Statement of Cash Flows.
+Financial Reporting Standard 102 - reduced disclosure exemptions

 The company has taken advantage of the following disclosure exemption in preparing these financial statements, as permitted by FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland":